Austin Powers: International Man of Mystery: Inspiration

-Additionally, Mike Myers has stated that Austin's thick chest hair is based on Sean Connery's.

-The film also references the TV series Danger Man (a.k.a.
-Secret Agent) as its American theme song, "Secret Agent Man" plays during the final battle.

 Casting

-Myers sought Jim Carrey to play Dr. Evil, as his initial plan was not to play multiple characters in the series.
-Carrey was interested in the part, but had to turn the role down due to scheduling conflicts with Liar Liar.

-Since the 1960s had a big influence on his childhood, Myers cast Robert Wagner and Michael York, two household names from the late 1960s, in key supporting roles.
-The popularity of the film revived both Wagner's and York's careers.
-Myers has referred to Wagner as "the coolest guy I know" and York as "the classiest guy I know."
-Rhea Perlman was in talks to play Frau Farbissina, but had scheduling conflicts.
-She later expressed regret about turning the movie down.
-Colin Quinn turned down the role of Scott Evil and expressed regret for declining the part.
+Myers initially did not intend to play multiple characters in the film, and sought Jim Carrey to play Dr. Evil.
+Carrey was interested in the role, but had to decline due to scheduling conflicts with Liar Liar (1997).
+Rhea Perlman turned down the role of Frau Farbissina, while Colin Quinn turned down the role of Scott Evil.
+Both later expressed regret for declining Austin Powers.
+Myers cast Robert Wagner and Michael York in supporting roles because of their prominence in late-1960s culture.
+Myers said Wagner is the "coolest guy" he knows, while York is the "classiest guy" he knows.
+The popularity of the film revived the careers of both actors.

+Filming

 Myers estimated that 30–40% of the film was improvised.
 Filming locations included Millennium Biltmore Hotel, Riviera Hotel & Casino, and Stardust Resort & Casino on the Las Vegas Strip.

 Reception

 Box office

 Austin Powers: International Man of Mystery opened on May 2, 1997, to $9.5 million in North American theaters, coming in second that weekend to the thriller film Breakdown, a Paramount release which opened with $12.3 million.
 In its second weekend, Austin Powers fell to $7 million.
 Its overall take after it left theaters was $53.8 million domestically and $13.8 million overseas for a worldwide total of $67.8 million, four times the amount of its production budget.

 The low grosses in the UK have been partly attributed to the death of Princess Diana, which occurred in August 1997 just prior to the film's UK September release date.
 The film grew a steady following due to strong word of mouth and its release on VHS and DVD.